 There is a trips and visits fee payable at enrolment, this covers the initial cost of 3 trips to see a range of theatre/film work or events suited to your studies.
 You will also visit museums, galleries and theatre spaces.

 Uniform: Comfortable and sensible shoes for workshops (boots are best).
 Overalls, a washable apron and an old oversized shirt is a must for all practicals.
 Your own dust mask for woodwork too (B&Q do a good range).
 A warm and rainproof coat is a must.
-You will need a set of ‘blacks’ for stage management work; black boots, black cargo trousers and a black t-shirt or polo shirt (no brands or logo’s please).
+You will need a set of ‘blacks’ for stage management work; black boots, black cargo trousers and a black t-shirt or polo shirt (no brands or logos please).

 Stationery: You will need to supply your own personal stationery that includes: notebooks, pens, pencils, sharpeners, set square, protractor etc.

-An OCR Level 2 Extended Certificate or Diploma in Performing Arts (Production Pathway)
+A Level 2 Extended Certificate or Diploma in Performing Arts (Production Pathway)

 Coursework is internally assessed.
 We assess in a variety of ways including written work, portfolio building, Q&As, presentations, rehearsal development, attendance and punctuality and live productions.

 You will also get to work on live projects with college departments and external community groups across the year as part of our professional development sessions.
-We also invite visiting speakers to meet with you and feedback on your work.
+We also invite visiting speakers to meet with you and give feedback on your work.